danielpowney/interaction-studio-react-website/README.md

 # Interaction Studio on a React Website
-Hello world node.js app which shows how Interaction Studio can work with a React based website
+Hello world node.js app which shows how Interaction Studio can work with a React based website for both personalisation and listening

 Page template uses EJS template engine.
 Index page is located here: ./views/pages/index.ejs